benjaminion/upgrading-ethereum-book/src/book.md

 ##### `INACTIVITY_SCORE_BIAS`

 If the beacon chain hasn't finalised an epoch for longer than [`MIN_EPOCHS_TO_INACTIVITY_PENALTY`](/part3/config/preset#min_epochs_to_inactivity_penalty) epochs, then it enters "leak" mode.
-In this mode, any validator that does not vote (or votes for an incorrect target) is penalised an amount each epoch of `(effective_balance * inactivity_score) // (INACTIVITY_SCORE_BIAS * INACTIVITY_PENALTY_QUOTIENT_ALTAIR)`.
-See [`INACTIVITY_PENALTY_QUOTIENT_ALTAIR`](/part3/config/preset#inactivity_penalty_quotient_altair) for discussion of the inactivity leak itself.
+In this mode, any validator that does not vote (or votes for an incorrect target) is penalised an amount each epoch of `(effective_balance * inactivity_score) // (INACTIVITY_SCORE_BIAS * INACTIVITY_PENALTY_QUOTIENT_BELLATRIX)`.
+See [`INACTIVITY_PENALTY_QUOTIENT_BELLATRIX`](/part3/config/preset#inactivity_penalty_quotient) for discussion of the inactivity leak itself.

-The per-validator `inactivity-score` is new in Altair.
+The per-validator `inactivity-score` was introduced in the Altair upgrade.
 During Phase&nbsp;0, inactivity penalties were an increasing global amount applied to all validators that did not participate in an epoch, regardless of their individual track records of participation.
 So a validator that was able to participate for a significant fraction of the time nevertheless could be quite severely penalised due to the growth of the per-epoch inactivity penalty.
 Vitalik gives a simplified [example](https://github.com/ethereum/consensus-specs/issues/2125#issue-737768917): "if fully [off]line validators get leaked and lose 40% of their balance, someone who has been trying hard to stay online and succeeds at 90% of their duties would still lose 4% of their balance.
 Arguably this is unfair."

 In addition, if many validators are able to participate intermittently, it indicates that whatever event has befallen the chain is potentially recoverable (unlike a permanent network partition, or a super-majority network fork, for example).
 The inactivity leak is intended to bring finality to irrecoverable situations, so prolonging the time to finality if it's not irrecoverable is likely a good thing.

-With Altair, each validator has an individual inactivity score in the beacon state which is updated by [`process_inactivity_updates()`](/part3/transition/epoch#def_process_inactivity_updates) as follows.
+Each validator has an individual inactivity score in the beacon state which is updated by [`process_inactivity_updates()`](/part3/transition/epoch#def_process_inactivity_updates) as follows.

   - Every epoch, irrespective of the inactivity leak,
     - decrease the score by one when the validator makes a correct timely target vote, and